Today’s post comes from Sheila Wiebe, a marketing and development specialist at Bronte Creek Provincial Park.

 But what if I’m not at home?
 What about when I’m traveling or on a camping trip?
 The products that come in single packages seem so convenient.

-Here are just a few ideas I plan to follow when traveling or camping:
+Here are just a few ideas I plan to follow when I explore outdoors:

 1. Say NO to single-use products